sinsunsan/archiref_wiki/Drupal-and-javascript.md

 * Use drupal behaviors instead of document.ready
 http://www.agileapproach.com/blog-entry/drupal-6-jquery-under-5-minutes

+* All javascript function are attached to Drupal.behaviors object
+* php variables passed to javascript are stored in Drupal.settings

 * **The drupal object with it's method and sub objects**
 ```
 Object